 St Theodemir of Cordoba

-Martyrs of Cuncolim – 20 saints: On 15 July 1583 the group met at the church of Orlim, and hiked to Cuncolim to erect a cross and choose land for a new church.
-Local anti-Christian pagans, seeing the unarmed Christians, gathered their weapons and marched on them.
-One of the parishioners, a Portuguese emigre named Gonçalo Rodrigues, carried a firearm, but Father Alphonsus Pacheco stopped him from using it.
-The pagans then fell upon them, and killed them all without mercy.
+Martyrs of Cuncolim, Goa, south western India– 20 Saints: On 15 July 1583 the group met at the Church of Orlim and hiked to Cuncolim to erect a Cross and choose land for a new Church.
+Local anti-Christian Hindu pagans, seeing the unarmed Christians, gathered their weapons and marched on them.
+One of the Parishioners, a Portuguese emigre named Gonçalo Rodrigues, carried a firearm but Father Alphonsus Pacheco stopped him from using it.
+The Hindu pagans, numbering at least 500, then fell upon them and killed them all without mercy.
 They were –

 • Alphonsus Pacheco